dennisXZX/web-developer-notes/Javascript.md

 1. When called as a function, 'this' refers to the global object, which is the window object in a browser environment (non-strict mode), or `undefined` (strict mode).
 2. When called as a method, 'this' refers to the object that invokes the method.
 3. When called as a constructor function, 'this' refers to the instance created by the constructor function.
 4. When called via call() or apply(), 'this' refers to the first parameter passed into those functions.
+If the first parameter is `null`, then 'this' would point to the global object.

 In ES6, an arrow function does not create its own context, so 'this' inherits the function context from the context in which it was created.